The Essence of Tuscany 7 days/6 nights workshop

 Imagine the sight of silvery olive groves, autumn tinged vines stretching far into the distance and softly undulating hills being painted with light.
 Tuscany conjures up these images and more; the quintessential cypress trees, atmospheric, medieval walled towns with their cobbled streets and ancient castle ruins.
 Let your mind wander through quiet unspoilt villages or simply sit, and drink in the view of a sweeping landscape.
 Better still, come and experience it with us this autumn.

-For our workshop we have teamed up with Image Seen.
-Together we can experience the many varied sides of southern Tuscany at one of the finest visual times of year and explore this captivating region, including the stunning valley of the Val D’Orcia, one of UNESCO’s World Cultural Landscapes and an area of unrivaled beauty.
+Experience the many varied sides of southern Tuscany at one of the finest visual times of year and explore this captivating region, including the stunning valley of the Val D’Orcia, one of UNESCO’s World Cultural Landscapes and an area of unrivaled beauty.
 Characterised by gentle hills and picturesque towns and villages, here we will travel the country lanes and walk the winding streets of the tiny walled village of Monticchiello.
 We will explore the charming hilltop town of Montalcino, one of the prettiest hilltop towns in the area, as well as taking the Renaissance architecture in Montepulciano.
 The timeless Romanesque abbey of Sant’Antimo, flanked by vineyards, and the nearby historic Renaissance city of Pienza, one of the areas architectural jewels and the setting for the well known film, ‘The English Patient’, are also on our list.
 The landscape views at Terrapille, made famous in ‘Gladiator’ are a must for the photographer, as are the elegant cypress lines, but as well as these more widely known scenes, we will also explore some of the more off the beaten track locations, where many a characteristic old barn or enchanting subject can be found.

 Our travels will take us on a spectacular drive through the eroding landscape known as the Crete Senesi, with it’s distinctive ‘lunar’ appearance.
 Here too lies the serene fourteenth century hill top Benedictine monastery of Monte Oliveto Maggiore, overlooking the far reaching countryside below which we will visit.